riscv-verification/RVVI/docs/rvvi.md

 This signal indicates the current XLEN for the given privilege mode of operation

 **decode:**
-This is a string containing the disassembled instruction of the pc at the time either the trap or valid notify event occured.
+This is a string containing the disassembled instruction of the pc at the time that either the trap or valid notify event occured.

 **pc:**
-This is the address of the retired instruction at a valid notify event
+This is the address of the instruction at the trap or valid notify event

 **pcnext:**
-This is the address of the next instruction to be executed at a valid notify event
+This is the address of the next instruction to be executed after a trap or valid notify event

 **x, f, csr:**
 These arrays contain the values of the registers for the INTEGER, FLOATING-POINT, and CONTROL/STATE